sertmer/portfolio/README.md

-# Sketchbook 01
+# Portfolio
 ## P5.js && React

-**Sketchbook 01** is a React and P5 application to experiment with p5.js and React p5 wrapper,
+*Portfolio** is a React and P5 application to experiment with p5.js and React

 ## Table of Contents
 <!--ts-->